LostLaplace/sharptask/README.md

     - [ ] Clean up messy logic in some places
 - [ ] Improve testing
     - [ ] Add a more complete integration test suite
-    - [ ] Fix instability of the vault test
     - [ ] Add more testing for tc_to_md
 - [ ] If tags are added in TC, format them more nicely in obsidian (maybe put them in paranthesis after the description?)
 - [ ] Add more useful printout during operaiton